-Stylized Result 4.
-Financial constraints are determinant for firm survival.
+Stylized Result 4- Financial constraints are determinant for firm survival.

 The financial constraints faced by firms can obviously have important effects on the firm's ability to stay in the market.
-For example, Musso and Schiavo (2008), introducing a new index to measure financial constraints, find that, for French manufacturing firms over the period 1996-2004, the greater the financial constraints firms face, the higher the probability that they do not survive and then exit the market.
+For example, Musso and Schiavo (2008) find that, for French manufacturing firms over the period 1996-2004, the greater the financial constraints firms face, the higher the probability that they do not survive and then exit the market.
 With respect to the probability of default, using a sample of Italian firms during 1996-2003, Bottazzi et al. (2007), find that the lower it is the credit rating of a firm, the higher is the likelihood of defaulting.
-Additionally, Cowling and

-Mitchell (2003), for the UK (1984-1998), find that failure is related to the cost of capital, with higher severity for smaller firms.
+Also analysing default probabilities, Cowling and Mitchell (2003), for the UK (1984-98), find that default is related to the cost of capital, with higher severity for smaller firms.

 It is also widely accepted that the survival rate of entrants is low, which can be at least partially caused by financial constraints.
-Fotopoulos and Louri (2000) find evidence for Greek manufacturing firms established in 1982-1984 that initial financial capital and the ratio of fixed to total assets significantly lowers the probability of a firm dying, while leverage increases the probability of death.
-For the Portuguese case (in the period 1985-1998), in turn, Farinha (2005) finds that the probability of survival is lower for new firms that face financial constraints, have smaller initial capital, are more leveraged and have a higher number of credit relationships (as opposite to a stable relationship).
+Fotopoulos and Louri (2000) find evidence for Greek manufacturing firms established in 1982-84 that initial financial capital and the ratio of fixed to total assets significantly lowers the probability of a firm dying, while leverage increases the probability of death.
+For the Portuguese case (in the period 1985-98), in turn, Farinha (2005) finds that the probability of survival is lower for new firms that face financial constraints, have smaller initial capital, are more leveraged and have a higher number of credit relationships (as opposite to a stable relationship).
 She also points that the effects of financing constraints appear to be persistent in time.
 Petrunia (2007) draw similar conclusions for the Canadian case (firms birth between 1985 and 1995).